bryanzhou008/Hard_Label_Black_Box_Attack_GNN/README.md

 # Hard Label Black Box Node Injection Attack on Graph Neural Network
-This is the official code repository of the paper "Hard Label Black Box Node Injection Attack on Graph Neural Network".
+This is the official Pytorch code repository of the paper "Hard Label Black Box Node Injection Attack on Graph Neural Network".

 Detailed descriptions can be found in the separate folders.

-## General Instructions adapted from the [CCS21_GNNattack reference paper](https://github.com/mujm/CCS21_GNNattack)
+## General Instructions adapted from [CCS21_GNNattack](https://github.com/mujm/CCS21_GNNattack)

 ### Black-box Adversarial Attack to GNN